List of operas by Francesco Bianchi

 This is a complete list of the operas of the Italian composer Francesco Bianchi (1752–1810).

-Bianchi had an extraordinarily varied career, working in different places, in different styles with different collaborators.
-Not only did he work in Italy, in Venice, Naples, Florence, Rome, Milan, Turin, Bologna, Brescia, Cremona, and Padua, but also extensively in Paris and London.
+Bianchi had a varied career, working in different places and different styles and with many different collaborators.
+Not only was he active in Italy (in Venice, Naples, Florence, Rome, Milan, Turin, Bologna, Brescia, Cremona, and Padua) but also frequently in Paris and London.

-Although he wrote 41 'serious' drammi per musica (opera seria), he also composed 16 opéras comiques and 14 opere buffe, as well as one each of works designated as azione scenica, azione teatrale, drame héroïque, drame lyrique, festa teatrale, and opera giocosa.
+Although he wrote 41 'serious' drammi per musica (opere serie), he also composed 16 opéras comiques and 14 opere buffe, as well as one each of works designated azione scenica, azione teatrale, drame héroïque, drame lyrique, festa teatrale, and opera giocosa.